todologico/todologico/README.md

 After working for different software companies, in 2003 I decided to open my own project, and since then I have done a huge amount of solutions, from custom websites for wholesale companies to bespoke software connecting with Insurance companies.
 Offering to my customers the best in programming, development and business consulting, generating quality solutions that accompany their business models over time.

-Tech Stack: HTML - CSS - JAVASCRIPT - ANGULARJS - PHP - POO - LARAVEL - MVC - MYSQL - POSTGRESQL - API REST - MICROSERVICES - TDD - GIT - GITHUB - CICD - DOCKER - LAMP - CENTOS - UBUNTU
+Tech Stack: HTML - CSS - JAVASCRIPT - ANGULARJS - PHP - POO - LARAVEL - MVC - MYSQL - POSTGRESQL - API REST - MICROSERVICES - PATTERNS - TDD - GIT - GITHUB - CICD - DOCKER - LAMP - CENTOS - UBUNTU

 Next Objective: GOLAND